 The region has a great selection of “pick-your-own” farms, whether you’re looking for fresh apples to bake with or that perfect decorative pumpkin for carving.
 Many have festivals or other special events going on.
-Some popular local options include Wrights Farm, Minard Farms, Dubois Farms, and Sprout Creek Farm, famous for its cheeses.
+Some popular local options include Wrights Farm, Minard Farms, and Dubois Farms.
 So grab a large bag, get out there, and start pickin’!

 There are dozens of farmers’ markets in the area, including the Hyde Park Farmers Market held June through October right up the road from the campus.
 Be sure to also check out the bustling Rhinebeck Farmers’ Market during the summer and fall.
 Plus, there are many more food-related events to savor.
 Take a sampling of the Valley’s bounty home with you!

 Craft and local beers are all the rage around the country, and the Hudson Valley is no different.
-There are plenty of great places to sample the region’s beers, such as the Hyde Park Brewing Company just to the north and the college’s very own The Brewery at the CIA right on campus.
-Other great choices include Mill House Brewing Company, Blue Collar Brewery, and New Paltz Brewing Company.
+There are plenty of great places to sample the region’s beers, such as the college’s very own brewery right on campus.
+Other great choices include Mill House Brewing Company, Blue Collar Brewery, King’s Court Brewing Company, Zeus Brewing Company, Hudson Ale Works, Sloop Brewing Company, Industrial Arts Brewing Company, and Keegan Ales.
 Have fun, and remember to always drink responsibly!

 We have our very own Wine Country right here in the Hudson Valley; in fact, it’s America’s oldest wine-making and grape-growing region.
 Choose from more than 25 area wineries that offer tours, tastings, and special events.
-Some of the best include Adair Vineyards in New Paltz, Benmarl Winery in Millbrook, and Brotherhood Winery in Washingtonville, the oldest winery in the U.S. You can customize your own wine trail through the Valley!
+Some of the best include Millbrook Vineyards and Winery in Millbrook, Benmarl Winery in Marlboro, and Brotherhood Winery in Washingtonville, the oldest winery in the U.S.

 There are plenty of world-class dining options offering a variety of global flavors throughout the Hudson Valley.
-Many feature CIA alumni, including The Artist’s Palate (Megan Falls ’99), Crew Restaurant & Bar (Thomas Kacherski ’01), Lola’s Café and Catering (Edward Kowalski ’98), and The Would Restaurant (Claire Winslow ’85).
-You can also see current students in action at the CIA’s own outstanding restaurants right on campus—American Bounty Restaurant, The Bocuse Restaurant, Ristorante Caterina de’ Medici, Apple Pie Bakery Café, and Post Road Brew House.
-Read more about them at CIARestaurantGroup.com.
+Many feature CIA alumni, including Crew Restaurant & Bar (Thomas Kacherski ’01), Lola’s Café and Catering (Edward Kowalski ’98), and Essie’s Restaurant (Brandon Walker ’01).
+You can also see current students in action at the CIA’s own outstanding restaurants right on campus—American Bounty Restaurant, The Bocuse Restaurant, Ristorante Caterina de’ Medici, and Apple Pie Bakery Café.
+Read more about them at ciarestaurantgroup.com.